12 Classic French Books Available Online For Free

-Thanks to the popularity of e-readers and digital conversion projects, there’s a ton of French books in the public domain that you can télécharger (download) without paying a penny!
+Luckily for all you French bookworms out there, there are a ton of French books in the public domain that you can download to reap all the benefits without paying a penny!

 What’s more, you don’t even have to look too hard, because I’m giving you a head-start sampler of what’s out there.

 - 1. “Le diable au corps” by Raymond Radiguet (1923)

 - 2. “Chéri” by Colette (1920)

 - 4. “Confession de minuit” by Georges Duhamel (1920)

 - 5. “Le mystère de la chambre jaune” by Gaston Leroux (1908)

 - 6. “Ourika” by Claire de Duras (1823)

 - 7. “Le Grand Meaulnes” by Alain-Fournier (1913)